...And How to Make it Exceptional

 Creating the perfect elevator pitch: for interviews

 For a perfect elevator pitch that hits all the spots, follow these six steps.
-And keep in mind that each step can vary in terms of who you are, and the skills you have, depending on what you’re aiming to talk about, and who you’re talking to.
+And keep in mind that each step can vary in terms of who you are, and your skillset, and who you’re talking to.

 It may sound silly, but an introduction is very necessary.
 Briefly introduce yourself by putting a face to the name.
-Not everyone is a mind reader, and without giving yourself a proper, but short introduction you’ll be at risk of not being memorable.
+Not everyone is a mind reader, and without giving yourself a brief introduction you'll be at risk of not being memorable.

 You can be the judge of how much context you need to provide, but make sure that it provides an explanation of the background of your startup.

 “It’s a startup in Copenhagen that directs you to the closest hot dog.”